pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-cea/README.md

 Get a final wild encounter and LG for **Hitmonchan**.
 Fly to Celadon directly after.

-Enter the center and **change boxes**.
+Enter the center, deposit NidoranM, then **change boxes**.
 Open the menu while at the PC:

 - Swap jack in slot 6 with Fire Stone x15
 - Swap jack again with HM04 in TLP2